 Albinism is a genetically inherited condition resulting in reduced pigment in the skin, eyes, and hair.

 Approximately one in every 1,400 children born in Tanzania is born with albinism.
 This is the highest rate in all of Africa and a significantly higher rate than in Europe and North America, where approximately one in 20,000 people has albinism.

-People with albinism are also outcasts in society.
+People with albinism are often considered outcasts in society.
 In many cases, mothers are advised to kill their babies with albinism.
-Often parents consider their children with albinism useless and do not enroll them in school.
-Those who do attend school face the challenge of low-vision and teachers who are usually ill-equipped to accommodate them.
-They are outcasts among their peers.
+Often parents do not enroll them in school.
+Those who do attend school face the challenge of low vision and teachers who are usually ill-equipped to accommodate them.
+They are often bullied by their peers.

 There are also health risks for people living with albinism.
-With little or no skin pigmentation, they are left vulnerable to the intense African sun and face high rates of skin cancer.
+With little or no skin pigmentation, they are left vulnerable to the sun and face high rates of skin cancer.

 We believe in the deep love that Jesus has for all people, including people with albinism.
 We believe they are worthy of life and worthy of love and feel called to protect, equip, and empower them.